Isumi

-Isumi (いすみ市, Isumi-shi) is a city located in Chiba Prefecture, Japan.
+Isumi (いすみ市, Isumi-shi) is a city in Chiba Prefecture, Japan.
 As of 1 November 2020, the city had an estimated population of 37,206 in 17,004 households and a population density of 240 persons per km^{2}.
 The total area of the city is 157.44 sqkm.

 Geography

 Isumi is located on the east coast of southern Chiba Prefecture, on the Bōsō Peninsula.
 It is bordered by the Pacific Ocean to the east, and enjoys a temperate maritime climate, with short, cool winters and hot, humid summers due to the effects of the Kuroshio Current offshore.
 The area is noted for its beach resorts, which are at the end of the Kujūkuri Beach area, and the landscape consists of rolling, sandy hills.
 The Isumi River, a small river which runs through this portion of the peninsula, empties into the Pacific Ocean at Misaki.
 Parts of the city are within the Minami Bōsō Quasi-National Park.
 Mount Arakine is the highest point in the city, with an elevation of 157.8 meters.
 The city is approximately 45 kilometers from the prefectural capital of Chiba and 70 to 80 kilometers from central Tokyo.